-Compared to Prague, Brno is much smaller when it comes to the range of activities and architectural monuments which are available to visitors.
+Compared to Prague, Brno is much smaller when it comes to the range of activities and architectural monuments available to visitors.
 But Brno’s nightlife, especially at weekends, easily rivals Prague’s clubbing scene, when thousands of students and even foreign visitors fill the central cafes, clubs and pubs.
 There’s also a very good choice of excellent restaurants and microbreweries.
-Add to this the city’s Old Town Hall, which is guarded by a two-metre dragon, numerous museums and the Functionalist Unesco-protected Vila Tugendhat, and you can easily stay two days in Brno without worrying about getting bored. Špilberk and Petrov are the two hills that mostly characterise Brno: The cathedral sits atop one; and on top of the other stands the imposing Špilberk castle.
+Add to this the city’s Old Town Hall, guarded by a two-metre dragon, numerous museums and the Functionalist Unesco-protected Villa Tugendhat, and you can easily stay two days in Brno without worrying about getting bored. Špilberk and Petrov are the two hills that mostly characterise Brno: The cathedral sits atop one, and on top of the other stands the imposing Špilberk castle.

-Brno is only 2.5 hours from Prague by bus, or two hours by car.
-Brno lies in the central part of Europe and within a two hundred-kilometer radius there are other important European capitals like Prague, Vienna and Bratislava.
+Brno is only 2.5 hours from Prague by bus or two hours by car.
+Brno lies in the central part of Europe, and within a two hundred-kilometre radius, there are other important European capitals like Prague, Vienna and Bratislava.
 Brno has the international Brno airport, which offers regular flights to and from other EU cities.

 Brno has several universities and important judiciary institutions.
 Brno has the seat of the Constitutional Court of the Czech Republic, Supreme Court, and Supreme Prosecutor’s Office.

 A dominant feature of Brno is the Gothic Cathedral of SS Peter and Paul on Petrov Hill, which is linked to several legends and which saved the city from the Swedish army during the Thirty Years War. Špilberk fortress rises to the sky opposite the cathedral, formerly a highly feared prison, now used as a museum and gallery.